Ross65536/phpdev-on-docker/README.md

     docker run -it -p 8000:80 -e DB_DATABASE=<your db username> -e DB_USERNAME=<your db username> -e DB_PASSWORD=<your db password> <DOCKER_USERNAME>/<IMAGE NAME>

 The above command exposes your application on http://localhost:8000.
-The `-e` argument creates environment variables inside the container, used to provide laravel with the required database configurations.
+The `-e` argument creates environment variables inside the container, used to provide Laravel with the required database configurations.

-Note that during the build process we adopt the production configurations configured in the `.env_production` file. **You should not add your database username and password to this file, your configuration will be provided as an environment variable to your container on execution time**.
+Note that during the build process we adopt the production configurations configured in the `.env_production` file. **You should not add your database username and password to this file.
+The configuration will be provided as an environment variable to your container on execution time**.
 This prevents anyone else but us from running your container with your database.

 There should be only one image per group.
 One team member should create the image initially and add his team to the repository at docker hub.
 You should provide your teacher the details for accessing your docker image, namely, docker username and repository (DOCKER_USERNAME/lbaw17GG).